RektifyAI/adv-attack-analysis/web-scraper/README.md

-# Rektify Web Scraper
+# Rektify AI Web Scraper

 The web scraper is used to extract data from webpages using Python's BeautifulSoup and natural language processing.
-We wish to use DeFi exploit specific APIs to autonmously funnel data into SEAL, but the DeFi industry is still relatively new.
-The main API we can utilize at this time is the Nansen.ai API.
+We wish to use DeFi exploit specific APIs to autonmously funnel data into REAL, but the DeFi industry is still relatively new.
+The main API we can utilize at this time is the nansen.ai API.
 We hope to land them as a potential partner.

 <!-- image -->
 <p style= "text-align:center;">